How do I transfer an existing ISA to Retiready?

 Important things to consider

-It’s important to remember the value of your consolidated stocks and shares ISA can still fall as well as rise and you may get back less than you invest.
+It's important to remember that the value of your consolidated stocks and shares ISA can fall as well as rise, isn’t guaranteed and you may get back less than you invest.

 Any new funds you move your money into will have their own set of risks that will be detailed in the fund information available to you.